ianmackenzie/elm-geometry/README.md

 # OpenSolid Core Library

+OpenSolid consists of a set of Elm libraries for working with geometry.
 This library defines the core OpenSolid data types - vectors, directions, points, axes, planes and coordinate frames in both 2D and 3D:

 ```elm
 myVector3d = Vector3d 1 2 3